viralogic/py-enumerable/docs/take_while.md

 `take_while(predicate)`

 Returns elements from an `Enumerable` as long as a specified condition is true, and then skips the remaining elements.
+This is not an executing function.

 **Parameters**